iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

 ## Custom fonts added but not recognised

 After adding my custom CSS, I noticed that the site used the fall-back sans-serif typeface.
-This meant that my custom fonts weren’t loaded.
+This meant that my custom fonts weren’t loaded, and unfortunately this was also the part that the [Blowfish documentation](https://blowfish.page/docs/advanced-customisation/#using-additional-fonts) didn’t quite cover.
 I explored two options that I describe below, either of which should do the trick.
 (I ended up doing both but using one or the other is likely going to be fine.)

 ## Adding a custom CSS parameter